linode/docs/docs/guides/development/nodejs/how-to-update-nodejs/index.md

 ### Using Homebrew

-If you installed Node.js using Homebrew, then updating will be easy.
+If you installed Node.js using Homebrew, then updating is easy.

 1. Open the Terminal.